-COMMUNICATION STUDIES (COMM)
+COMMUNICATION ARTS (COMM)

 COMM 104.
 PUBLIC SPEAKING AND RHETORIC.
 Introduces students to the preparation and presentation of material for a variety of public speaking situations.
 This performance-oriented class offers instruction in the theory of rhetoric, material development, and delivery techniques.
 Students will review the historical importance of oral communication and the role it plays in society.
-This course fulfills the Speaking Intensive (SI) requirement for Communication Studies majors.
+This course fulfills the Speaking Intensive (SI) requirement for Communication Arts majors.

 COMM 109.
 FORENSICS.
 A skills-based course designed to improve students' ability to analyze ideas, advocate ideas in individual debate, and to prepare and deliver oral communications.
 Students will develop and refine their ability to research, organize, and present orally ideas in the form of informative, critical, and persuasive speeches, Lincoln-Douglas style debates, or individual performances of literature in the form of oral interpretation of literature.
-Corequisite: Participation with the intercollegiate forensics (speech & debate) team, or consent of the instructor.
 May be taken up to three times.